-- A. The class will generally meet on Tuesday and Thursday afternoons from 2:00 p.m. to 3:35 p.m. in MHSL 331. - B. The first class meets on Tuesday, August 21, 2018.
-The last class meets on Thursday, November 29.
-The class will meet, in person, twent-one times. - C. The class will not meet on the following nine dates: - 1.
-Tuesday, August 28 due to a conference conflict - 2.
-Thursday, August 30 due to a conference conflict - 3.
-Tuesday, September 4 due to a conference conflict - 4.
-Thursday, October 11 due to a conference conflict - 5.
-Thursday, October 18 due to mid-semester break - 6.
-Tuesday, October 23 due to mid-semester break - 7.
-Thursday, November 1 due to health law moot court - 8.
-Tuesday, November 20 due to Thanksgiving - 9.
-Thursday, November 22 due to Thanksgiving
+- A. The class will generally meet on Tuesday and Thursday afternoons from 4:00 p.m. to 5:35 p.m. in MHSL 223. - B. The first class meets on Tuesday, August 20, 2019.
+The last class meets on Thursday, November 21.
+The class will meet, in person, twenty-one times. - C. The class will not meet on the following seven dates: - 1.
+Thursday, August 22 due to a conference conflict - 2.
+Thursday, September 12 due to a conference conflict - 3.
+Tuesday, October 8 due to a conference conflict - 4.
+Tuesday, October 17 due to mid-semester break - 5.
+Thursday, October 22 due to mid-semester break - 6.
+Tuesday, October 24 due to a conference conflict - 7.
+Thursday, October 31 due to health law moot court

 - D. Flipped Classroom.
 While we will not meet on some of the regular Tuesday and Thursday dates, this omitted class time is more than "covered."
-As described above, you will have dozens of web-based lectures and exercises. - E. Minnesota Supreme Court Oral Argument.
-While not required, I encourage you to attend the oral argument in Warren v Dinter, No. A17-0555, at 9:00 am on Wednesday, September 5, 2018.
-The existence of a physician-patient treatment relationship is a threshold issue for many of the duties that we will discuss in this course. - F. Required Extracurricular Meeting 1 of 2.
+As described above, you will have dozens of web-based lectures and exercises. - E. Bar Association Networking.
+While not required, I encourage you to participate in the health law events of the local bar associations. - F. Required Extracurricular Meeting 1 of 2.
 I would like to get to know each of you outside class.
 Therefore, before October, please schedule a 15-minute meeting at a convenient time, perhaps before or after class. - G. Required Extracurricular Meeting 2 of 2.
 Sometime, during the span of this semester, please attend a meeting of any of the Minnesota health licensing boards.
 There are dozens and they have a variety of weekday and weekend meeting times. http://mn.gov/health-licensing-boards.
 You may attend for only the portion of the agenda that you find of interest.
 Please prepare a short (~3 minute) report for the class.
 If making one of these meetings is burdensome, please propose another field trip that relates to the subject matter of this course. - H. Extra Review Session.
 Depending on class interest, I am happy to schedule an extra "review" class during the weeks before the final exam. - 1.
 Please email your questions to me at least 24 hours before such session to better enable me to answer them. - 2.
 I am also happy to meet, at any time during the semester, both with individual students in my office, and with small groups.
 For example, last year, several students found it useful to review essays that they wrote on extra practice problems.